Top 10 Best Effects Guitarists

 Just plain godly.
 He and Tim can do some seriously wild stuff.

-Matt Bellamy Matthew James "Matt" Bellamy is an English musician, singer, songwriter, multi-instrumentalist, and composer.
-He is most famous for being the main vocalist in alternative rock band "Muse".
+Matthew James "Matt" Bellamy is an English musician, singer, songwriter, multi-instrumentalist, and composer.
+He is best known as the lead vocalist and principal songwriter of the alternative rock band Muse.
+Bellamy's dynamic guitar work, falsetto vocals, and classically influenced piano compositions... read more

 Bellamy pushes effects to a whole new level.
 Muse conveys so much power, energy, and emotion each time they perform a riff or a solo live, even one that they've played a thousand times before.